harshwasan/MorseAI/README.md

 - useful results are possible without deep initial domain expertise
 - but domain understanding still becomes necessary to evaluate data quality, interpret benchmark results, catch contamination issues, and make sound decisions about what the model is actually learning

-So the value here is not "AI produced a finished solution."
-The value is that AI was used as a tool inside a real engineering loop: building, checking, debugging, benchmarking, finding mistakes, and correcting course.

 ## Architecture